ZFUNG14/DigitalPortfolio/README.md

 ### 1. [AOS (Animate On Scroll)](https://michalsnik.github.io/aos/)

 AOS allow us to have smooth scroll-based animations to the website.
 Elements fade in, zoom, or slide as we scroll through the page, improving visual engagement and user experience.
-Which is the main visual effects I used in this digital portfolio
+This is the main visual effects I used in this digital portfolio

 🛠 **Usage:**